storesafe/cordova-sqlite-storage/README.md

 ## Known issues

-- Issue buiding with Android SDK < 16
+- Android is only supported back to SDK 10 (a.k.a.
+Gingerbread, Android 2.3.3).
 - For iOS version: There is a memory leak if you use this version with background processing disabled.
 As a workaround, the iOS version has background processing enabled by default.
 - Background processing is not implemented for WP8 version.